Chart Color Schemes

 Infrastructure

-Eden Hills has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Eden Hills has emerging levels of nearby infrastructure activity, ranking in the 23rdth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified one major project likely affecting this region: Flinders Medical Centre Southern Redevelopment Stage 1 (Acute Services Building).
+AreaSearch has identified one major project likely affecting the region: Flinders Medical Centre Southern Redevelopment Stage 1 (Acute Services Building).
 Other notable projects include Flagstaff Pines Residential Development, Thrive Tonsley - Junction Australia Housing Development, and Flagstaff Hill Sports Ground Upgrade.
-Projects most relevant are listed below.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.